Cyr-underscore/MLC-stage2/README.md

-# MLC
+# MLC_Stage2

+This repo is base on an existing project from @anais-mez an the repo : https://github.com/anais-mez/MLC

-This project provides an interactive visual interface to help clinicians understand **SHAP  (SHapley Additive exPlanations)** values and their influence on machine learning predictions.
+MLC provides an interactive visual interface to help clinicians understand **SHAP  (SHapley Additive exPlanations)** values and their influence on machine learning predictions.
 It  was developed as part of a research study to evaluate **wheter presentign SHAP explanations in a tailored interface could improve clinicians' understanding of model decisions and reduce overtrust** in AI systems.

 ## 📌 Table of Contents